Acts 25

 9But Festus, wishing to lay a favor on the Jews, answering, said to Paul, “Are you willing, having gone up to Jerusalem, to be judged before me there concerning these things?”

-10And Paul said, “I am standing before the judgment seat of Caesar, where it behooves me to be judged.
-I have done nothing wrong to the Jews, as you also know very well.
-11Therefore if indeed I do wrong and have done anything worthy of death, I do not refuse to die.
+10And Paul said, “I am standing before the judgment seat of Caesar, where it is necessary for me to be judged.
+I did nothing wrong to the Jews, as you also know very well.
+11Therefore if indeed I am unrighteous and have done anything worthy of death, I do not refuse to die.
 But if there is nothing of which they can accuse me, no one can give me up to them.
 I appeal to Caesar!”

-13Now some days having passed, Agrippa the king and Bernice came down to Caesarea, greeting Festus.
-14And as they stayed there many days, Festus laid before the king the things relating to Paul, saying, “There is a certain man left by Felix as a prisoner, 15concerning whom, on my having been in Jerusalem, the chief priests and the elders of the Jews made a presentation, asking judgment against him, 16to whom I answered that it is not the custom with Romans to give up any man before that the one being accused may have it to face the accusers, and he may have the opportunity of defense concerning the accusation.
+13Now on some days having passed, Agrippa the king and Bernice came down to Caesarea, greeting Festus.
+14And as they were staying there many days, Festus laid before the king the things relating to Paul, saying, “There is a certain man left by Felix, a prisoner, 15concerning whom, on my having been in Jerusalem, the chief priests and the elders of the Jews made a presentation, requesting a judgment against him, 16to whom I answered that it is not a custom with Romans to give up any man before the one being accused may have it to face the accusers and may have a place of defense concerning the accusation.

-17Therefore of them having come together here, having made no delay, the next day having sat on the judgment seat, I commanded the man to be brought, 18concerning whom the accusers, having stood up, were bringing no charge of the crimes of which I was expecting.
+17Therefore, on their having come together here, having made no delay, the next day having sat on the judgment seat, I commanded the man to be brought, 18concerning whom the accusers, having stood up, were bringing no charge of the evils that I was expecting.
 19But they had certain questions against him concerning their own religion and concerning a certain Jesus having been dead, whom Paul was affirming to be alive.

 He says, “Tomorrow you will hear him.”

-23So on the next day Agrippa and Bernice, having come with great pomp and having entered into the audience hall with both the commanders and the men in prominence in the city, and Festus having commanded, Paul was brought in.
+23Therefore on the next day Agrippa and Bernice, having come with great pomp and having entered into the auditorium with both the commanders and the men in prominence in the city, and Festus having commanded, Paul was brought in.

-24And Festus says, “King Agrippa and all men being present with us, you see this one concerning whom the whole multitude of the Jews pleaded with me, both in Jerusalem and here, crying out of him that he ought not to live any longer.
+24And Festus says, “King Agrippa and all men being present with us, you⁺ see this one concerning whom all the multitude of the Jews pleaded with me, both in Jerusalem and here, crying out of him that he ought not to live any longer.
 25But I, having understood him to have done nothing worthy of death, of this one himself now having appealed to the Emperor, I determined to send him, 26concerning whom I have nothing definite to write to my lord.
-Therefore I have brought him before you all, and especially before you, King Agrippa, so that of the examination having taken place, I might have something to write.
+Therefore I have brought him before you⁺ all, and especially before you, King Agrippa, so that on the examination having taken place, I might have something to write.
 27For it seems absurd to me, sending a prisoner, not also to specify the charges against him.”

 Acts 24